uPortal-Project/uPortal-start/docs/en/sysadmin/docker.md

 ## Benefits of Docker with uPortal

-  - Missing/untracked dependencies and tooling surface
+  - Includes all dependencies and tooling out of the box
   - Capture known OS flavor and version
   - JDK version explicitly rolled into image
   - Transient dependencies locked